ComanGames/DamIdle/README.md

 ![](https://raw.githubusercontent.com/ComanGames/DamIdle/master/Resources/ShaderGraphc.png)

 ## Particles
-Again in order to have unitqe and cool looking game Eugen worked on Waterflow particles effect's.
+Again in order to have unitque and cool looking game Eugene worked on Waterflow particles effect's.
 To give dynamic to the game.
 And integrate FX into gameplay

 ![](https://raw.githubusercontent.com/ComanGames/DamIdle/master/Resources/particlesFx.png)

 # Gameplay
-Also I shold mantiane that Eugen done all integration by himself.
-And made the mommits.
+Also I should mantiane that Eugen done all integration by himself.
+And made the commits.
 And pushed them to github.
 As well he worked on game balance and UI Design.
 Tgat is huge advantage.